logo

 Driven by the club's then-president, John Houlding, the members coped with an increased fee for supporting the building costs for the new stadium, offered large donations, and some even went as far as to work themselves on the building yard on holidays or weekends.
 There was even a 'brick campaign', whereby large quantities of bricks were offered to the club.

 The works officially began on 28 February 1884.
-Less than two years later, and at a cost of 2,600 pounds, on 28 September 1884 (a local holiday), a 20,000-capacity crowd filled the stadium for the inaugural match against rivals Everton FC.
+Less than two years later, and at 2,600 pounds, on 28 September 1884 (a local holiday), a 20,000-capacity crowd filled the stadium for the inaugural match against rivals Everton FC.

 Future expansion plans for Anfield are underway, with proposals to expand the Anfield Road End which would bring the total capacity to around 61,000.
 The club's vision is to ensure that Anfield continues to grow and adapt, ensuring it remains a world-class stadium for a world-class club.